jtbzhl/VQ-NeRF.github.io/README.md

 # VQ-NeRF

-This is the repository that contains source code for the [VQ-NeRF Home Page](https://jtbzhl.github.io/VQ-NeRF.github.io/).
+This is the repository for [VQ-NeRF Home Page](https://jtbzhl.github.io/VQ-NeRF.github.io/).

 Accepted by IEEE Transactions on Visualization and Computer Graphics (TVCG).